-- The first seems obvious but frequently overlooked; the weather where you’ll cruise.
+- The first seems obvious but frequently overlooked; know the weather where you’ll cruise.

 - Second, essential items you’ll need no matter where the destination.